-- Apply general education and early childhood education knowledge to create effective learning environments and interactions for all children birth through grade 4. - Develop skill competencies required for a career in Early Childhood Education laying the foundation for future movement along the PA Keys Career lattice in Early Childhood Education.
+- Apply general education and early childhood education knowledge to the creation of effective learning environments for children birth through grade 4. - Develop skill competencies required for a career in Early Childhood Education by laying the foundation for entrance into the workforce or transfer to a Pre-k to Grade 4 PA teacher certification program. - Earn an AAS degree in early childhood education by meeting standards outlined by National Association for the Education of Young Children (NAEYC) and Pennsylvania Department of Education (PDE).

-- Create healthy, safe, supportive, respectful, and challenging environments for all children based on an understanding of child development and learning (NAEYC standard 1). - Demonstrate respectful, reciprocal relationships with families and communities in order to empower families in children's learning and development and adapt learning experiences to address the diversity found in child development, family structures, and society (NAEYC standard 2). - Engage in authentic responsible use of observation, documentation, assessment, and evaluation in order to inform teaching, to identify child needs and strengths, and to determine family and community needs and strengths thus enhancing child learning and development (NAEYC standard 3). - Plan, implement, and evaluate developmentally appropriate learning experiences for all children from birth through 4th grade (NAEYC standard 4). - Present a professional portfolio documenting professional credentialing, experiences in the field, hours spent in the field, competency level, and use it in a professional interview defining themselves as professionals in the field of early childhood education (NAEYC standard 5). - Demonstrate and articulate early childhood education professional values, ethics, and philosophy (NAEYC standard 6).
+- Create healthy, safe, supportive, respectful, and challenging environments for all children based on an understanding of child development and learning (NAEYC standard 1). - Demonstrate respectful, reciprocal relationships with families and communities in order to empower families in children's learning and development and adapt learning experiences to address the diversity found in child development, family structures, and society (NAEYC standard 2). - Engage in authentic responsible use of observation, documentation, assessment, and evaluation in order to inform teaching, to identify child needs and strengths, and to determine family and community needs and strengths thus enhancing child learning and development (NAEYC standard 3). - Plan, implement, and evaluate developmentally appropriate learning experiences for all children from birth through 4th grade (NAEYC standard 4). - Present a professional portfolio documenting professional credentialing, experiences in the field, hours spent in the field, competency level, and use it in a professional interview defining themselves as professionals in the field of early childhood education (NAEYC standard 5).